BinPro/CONCOCT/doc/complete_example.md

 Generate coverage table
 ------------------------
 Use the bam files of each sample to create a table with the coverage of each contig per sample.
+Requires [Biopython](http://biopython.org/wiki/Download).

     cd $CONCOCT_EXAMPLE/map
     python $CONCOCT/scripts/gen_input_table.py --isbedfiles \